 Passive Activity Loss (PAL) Rules.
 A member successfully negotiating the at-risk rules may still be unable to deduct all of his losses from the LLC because of the application of the PAL rules.
 Generally, IRC Sec.
-469 defines a passive activity as any activity which involves the conduct of a trade or business in which the taxpayer does not materially participate and any rental activity.
+469 defines a passive activity as (a) any activity that involves the conduct of a trade or business in which the taxpayer does not materially participate and (b) any rental activity.

 The PAL rules separately address the participation of general partners and limited partners.
 Limited partners must meet more stringent requirements than general partners to demonstrate material participation.
 Based on Temp.
 Reg.
 1.469-5T(e)(3)(i)(B) it appears that LLC members are treated as limited partners.
 The IRS Passive Activity Loss Audit Technique Guide (ATG) also indicates that LLC members should be treated as limited partners even if the taxpayer is a member-manager.
 However, under the material participation rules, the 500-hour test, 5-of-10-year test, and 3 prior years personal service test can be used to exempt the member from limited partner status.
 The ATG is not an official pronouncement by the IRS.
 Consequently, no formal guidance has been issued by the IRS in this area.
-However, in the Gregg decision, the U.S. District Court for Oregon held that an LLC member was not subject to the higher material participation tests.
+However, in the Gregg decision, the U.S. District Court for Oregon held that an LLC member was not subject to the higher material participation standard applicable to limited partners, but only had to satisfy one of the regular seven material participation tests.
 Practitioners should note that Oregon's partnership law defines limited partners based on a limited partner's inability to control the partnership rather than the partner's limited liability.